Large-SALE-pop-up-on-a-website

 But this may be easier said than done.

-Sometimes the only way to continue engaging with the site is to hand over your personal/payment details and accept whatever the pop-up is offering.
-And for many, that won’t be acceptable.
+If the only way to continue engaging with a site is to hand over your personal/payment details, many people just won’t bother.

 Limited offer countdowns or fake scarcity